philzook58/philzook58.github.io/_posts/2024-09-26-tao_algebra.md

 - <https://mathoverflow.net/questions/450890/is-there-an-identity-between-the-commutative-identity-and-the-constant-identity/450905#450905>
 - <https://github.com/teorth/equational_theories>

 It is reminiscent of a famous success story of automated theorem proving, proving the robbins algebras are boolean <https://www.cs.unm.edu/~mccune/papers/robbins/> a previously unsolved conjecture which was shown by Bill McCune's EQP solver in 1996.

-Hopefully solvers are a lot more powerful now.
+It seems likely to me that Tao's individual problems are easier than this one.
+Int addition, solvers are a lot more powerful now.
+However, I also think the Robbins problem required expert tweaking of the solver.

 I've been fiddling with building a semi-automated proof assistant in python called Knuckledragger.  <https://github.com/philzook58/knuckledragger>

-Knuckledragger is structured around Z3, but recently I've been bolting in the various automated solvers.
-Z3 is excellent at many things (first class at the grounded problems one often encounters in software verification), but not necessarily designed to be the best at universal algebraic problems.
+Knuckledragger is structured around Z3, but recently I've been bolting in all the automated solvers I can get my hands on.

+Z3  <https://microsoft.github.io/z3guide/docs/logic/intro/> is excellent at many things (first class at the grounded problems one often encounters in software verification), but not necessarily designed to be the best at universal algebraic problems.
 For these, Vampire, eprover, Twee, Zipperposition, and Prover9 are good candidates.
 I judge this somewhat by examining the CASC <https://tptp.org/CASC/J12/> results

 Even if you don't buy into what I'm generally doing in Knuckledragger (a system to weave these solver calls Hilbert style into larger proofs), I think having easy installation and programmatic access to the solvers in python could be quite useful.